Quick-Start Guide

 • eg. rETH, wstETH, cbETH, stkBNB, ankrBNB, BNBx etc.

-• DYOR on how credible and transparent the staking protocols are, as well as how large the market of these tokens are
+• please DYOR on how credible and transparent the staking protocols are, as well as how large the market of these tokens are

-• eg. multichain bridge was exploited on multiple chains in 2023.
+• eg. Multichain bridge was exploited on multiple chains in 2023.
 Funds that were lost due to that incident has not been recovered since.

 Read more about risks and mitigations here.